rjiang98/m4-markdown/exercise-3/README.md

 An example of how it can be used (with appropriate code highlighting) A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

+# cp Command

+The 'cp' command is a console command to copy files.
+For Example

+'''
+cp my-photo.png my-photo2.png
+'''

 See `complete` branch for answers.